 The first phase of this research is a review of existing research on homeworking.
 The recommendations from this first phase are outlined below and you can also download a copy of the interim report to find out more about these preliminary recommendations.

 The next stage of the research involves conducting qualitative and quantitative research with workers in different occupations and settings.
-See below for more information on how you can get involved in this next phase of research.
+The findings from this research are outlined in our report Flexible working: lessons from the pandemic.